 1. Prep Hair

-The best decision you can make for bantu knots is to start on dry hair, stretched hair.
-You can start from a blowout or you can stretch your curls with something like the Q-Redew.
-Bantu knots take FOREVER to dry so this is a vital step to ensure the hair is not too saturated.
+The best decision you can make for Bantu knots is to start on dry hair and stretched hair.
+You can start with a blowout or stretch your curls with something like the Q-Redew.
+Bantu knots take FOREVER to dry, so this is a vital step to ensure the hair is not too saturated.

 2. Apply MINIMAL products

-- Camille Rose Naturals Aloe Whipped Butter Gel: I’ve reviewed this product almost two years ago and I’m STILL IN LOVE!
-It’s not quite a gel and not exactly a butter which is why I like it so much.
+- Camille Rose Naturals Aloe Whipped Butter Gel: I reviewed this product almost two years ago, and I’m STILL IN LOVE!
+It’s not quite a gel and not exactly a butter, which is why I like it so much.
 I get the light weight of a gel but the moisture of a butter.
-The perfect combination in my opinion.
+It’s the perfect combination, in my opinion.
 (Use a dime size amount on each knot.)

-You can also totally use a few pumps of water and leave in conditioner.
-There’s really no “right or wrong” products to use.
+You can also use a few pumps of water and a leave-in conditioner.
+There are really no “right or wrong” products to use.

-After watching @chronicurls bantu knot out tutorial I decided to have a few less knots than her video for a few reasons.
-First, I was starting no straight flat ironed hair.
+After watching @chronicurls bantu knot out tutorial, I decided to have a fewer knots than her video for a a couple of reasons.
+First, I was starting with straight flat ironed hair.
 As a result, larger sections could be easily applied because my hair was less dense.

 The most important part is to constantly wrap the hair in a circular motion, with each circle stacked on top of each other. (see picture above).
-Once I saw my installed knot looked like a set of tires sitting on top of each other I knew I had just mastered the art of the bantu knot.
+Once I saw my installed knot look like a set of tires sitting on top of each other, I knew I had just mastered the art of the Bantu knot.

 THIS SHOULD BE YOUR SIGN TOO!
-The stacked circular knots sets the foundation for how the hair will dry an ultimately how curly your results will be.
+The stacked circular knots set the foundation for how the hair will dry and, ultimately, how curly your results will be.
 (More detail explaining this in Lianne’s tutorial also).

 4. Allow Adequate Time For Hair to Dry Completely

-Throw on a headwrap for a day or so and take out when you feel your hair is really, really dry.
-No for real…your hair should be completely dry for the style to work best and avoid frizz.
+Throw on a headwrap for a day or so and take it out when you feel your hair is really, really dry.
+Now, your hair should be completely dry for the style to work best and avoid frizz.

-Since my hair was still damp, I used a diffuser to finish drying before I unraveled the bantu knots.
+Since my hair was still damp, I used a diffuser to finish drying it before I unraveled the Bantu knots.

 5. Unravel carefully.
 Separate, Fluff & Slay!